ndiego/icon-block/readme.txt

 == Changelog ==

-= 1.5.0 - 2023-03-TBD =
+= 1.5.0 - 2023-03-09 =

 **Added**

-* Added the ability to insert an SVG icon from the Media Library if SVG uploads are enabled on the website.
 * Added dropzone support for media library uploads and custom SVGs.
 * Added support for style elements in custom SVGs.
+* Added the ability to insert an SVG icon from the Media Library if SVG uploads are enabled on the website.
+* Added the ability to clear the current icon.

 **Changed**

 * Updated the block inspector panels for WordPress 6.2 compatibility.
+* Updated the replace dropdown to use the native DropDownMenu component for improved WordPress 6.2 compatibility.

 **Fixed**

 * Fixed invalid DOM properties error.
 Thanks @DeoThemes for reporting this issue and suggesting a solution! ([#25](https://github.com/ndiego/icon-block/pull/25))
-* Fixed a few minor CSS issues for for WordPress 6.2 compatibility.
+* Fixed a few minor CSS issues for WordPress 6.2 compatibility.

 = 1.4.0 - 2023-01-03 =